eightynine77/zorah-web-spider-linux/README.md

 ## how to use
 run the installer.sh file to install all the python packages. after that, you are ready to use zorah. execute the run.sh file to start zorah.ph

+## windows version
+the windows version can be found [here](https://github.com/eightynine77/zorah-web-spider)